phillippro/agatha2/Readme.md

 >Enable Agatha to analyze multiple data sets

->Combine Agatha with MCMC to give parameter uncertainty and posterior
+>Combine Agatha with MCMC to give parameter uncertainty and posterior# agatha2